mahdisarani/ContactForm7PayPing/readme.txt

 == Third-Party Services ==
 This plugin leverages the following third-party services:

-1. https://api.payping.ir: This plugin adds online payment functionality to the Gravity Forms plugin, allowing us to process payments and check payment statuses through https://api.payping.ir.
+1. https://api.payping.ir: This plugin adds online payment functionality to the contact form 7 plugin, allowing us to process payments and check payment statuses through https://api.payping.ir.
+The terms and policy: https://payping.ir/terms

 == Privacy Policy ==
 This plugin follows strict privacy guidelines.
 When using the api.payping.ir service, user data is securely transmitted and stored following industry best practices.
+The terms and policy: https://payping.ir/terms